-Porcupine Plain and District Museum has a long history in the Town of Porcupine Plain.
-The museum was first started in 1968/69 by Harry & Margaret Salmond and family.
-The Salmond’s had a Curiosity Shop out on their farm.
-They decided to donate their treasures to make a museum for the Porcupine Plain and District.
+Porcupine Plain & District Museum has a long history in the Town of Porcupine Plain.
+The museum was first started in 1968/69 by Harry & Margaret Salmond and Famiy.
+The Salmonds had a Curiosity Shop out on their farm; they decided to donate their treasures to create a museum for Porcupine Plain and District.
 The Museum has since been designated as a Heritage Site.

-Porcupine Plain and District Museum offers thousands of different authentic articles open to the public to come and view.
-It has everything from wood burning stoves and antique machinery and an antique truck, to collectable dishes, cutlery and traditional clothing.
-It also includes a bird display which shows hundreds of birds from the Porcupine Plain and Somme areas.
+Porcupine Plain & District Museum offers thousands of different authentic articles open to the public to come and view.
+It has everything — wood burning stoves, antique machinery, an antique truck, collectable dishes and cutlery, and traditional clothing, as well as a bird display showcasing hundreds of birds from the Porcupine Plain and Somme areas.
 There is also a display in the main building of photos, uniforms, accessories, and other artifacts pertaining to the many soldiers who settled in our area.

-The homestead log house was constructed in the 1920’s by Pete Lier and Art Wagstaff.
+- The homestead log house was constructed in the 1920s by Pete Lier & Art Wagstaff.
 The house, along with all of the inner articles, have been preserved in the memory of the settlers.

-Also at the Museum is the St. Anne’s – St. David’s Church.
-It was constructed in Somme in 1942 with money donated from England for an Anglican Mission.
+- The St. Anne’s – St. David’s Church was constructed in Somme in 1942 with money donated from England for an Anglican Mission.

-- The one-room Swampy Lake School.
-It was in working operation from 1936 to 1963 and educated 16 to 60 students per year.
+- The one-room Swampy Lake School was in working operation from 1936 to 1963 and educated 16 to 60 students per year.

 Porcupine Plain & District Museum is an excellent place to take your family to learn more about the settlers of this district.

 Admission to the Museum is Free of Charge.
-It is located at the West end of Elm Street and is open from the first Sunday in July to the long weekend of September.
-Hours are: Tuesday to Friday from Noon – 5pm and Sundays from 1pm-4pm.
-Closed Saturdays and Mondays.
+It is located at 151 Windsor Avenue, at the West end of Elm Street, and is open from the first Sunday in July to the long weekend of September.
+Hours are: Sunday to Thursday from 10am – 5pm .
+Closed Fridays & Saturdays.
+(Hours are subject to change)